fResult/Just-Systems-Design/exercises/11_design-slack/README.md

 | ...        | ...           | ...               | ...              | ...                 | ...            | ...                      |
 |            |               |                   |                  |                     |                |                          |

-In order not to fetch recent messages for every channel on app load, all the while supporting the feature of showing which channels have unread messages, we'll need to store two extra tables: one for the latest activity in each channel (this table will be updated whenever a user sends a message in a channel), and one for the last time a particular user has read a channel (this table will be updated whenever a user opens a channel).
+In order not to fetch *recent messages* for every channel on app load, all the while supporting the feature of showing which channels have unread messages, we'll need to store two extra tables:

+- One for the *latest activity in each channel* (this table will be updated whenever a user sends a message in a channel)
+- Another one for the *last time a particular user has read a channel* (this table will be updated whenever a user opens a channel).

 #### Latest Channel Timestamps